agoda-com/react-handyman/packages/error-boundary/README.md

 # error-boundary

-Handle errors on wrapped component and provide a fall back component.
+Handle errors on wrapped component and provide a fall back.

 ```bash
 yarn add error-boundary